bmrf/tron/README.md

 # OTHER

 I try to keep everything updated.
-If you notice some of the packages are out of date, PM me on reddit or send me an email (listed above), I respond pretty quickly most days.
+If you notice some of the packages are out of date, PM me on reddit or send me an email (listed above), I typically respond in a day or less.

 Hope this is helpful to other PC techs,